THM-Health/PILOS/docs/RECORDINGS.md

 ### BBB-Server

-On the BBB-Server we create a group `pilos-spool` and add the `bigbluebutton` user to this group.
+On the BBB-Server you need to create a group `pilos-spool` and add the `bigbluebutton` user to this group.

 ```bash
 # Create a new group shared by the BBB-Server and PILOS